Specific Learning Disability

 Referring for Testing

 When a child demonstrates significant struggles with learning, the school is obligated under IDEA to perform testing free of cost and, when indicated, establish an IEP or 504 Plan carried out in the least restrictive environment.
 Most times, before a school initiates testing, interventions must be put into place and monitored to determine if the child can improve their academic performance with some additional instruction, often referred to as Response to Intervention (RTI).
-[Morin: 2021] If a child responds to classroom interventions with increased academic performance, a learning disability (i.e., SLD) is not suspected, and psychoeducational testing may not occur.
+[Morin: 2021] If a child responds to classroom interventions with increased academic performance, a learning disability (i.e., specific learning disability diagnosis) is not suspected, and psychoeducational testing may not occur.

 A clinician may initiate a referral for neuropsychological evaluation testing outside the school system at any time deemed necessary if the assessment needs are more complex (such as for a medically complex child) or if it is the caregiver’s preference.
 Outside referrals initiated by a clinician typically fall under the umbrella of neuropsychological testing and are insurance-based services.
 A neuropsychological assessment offers more complex testing beyond what the school can perform and provides a medical diagnosis (e.g., SLD, ADHD) that can be used for special education planning in addition to outpatient programming.
 A clinician will have to make a determination with the family for the necessity of an outside referral based on their understanding of the child’s history, current and presenting issues, as well as the perception of what treatment service package may best serve the child (e.g., school services, school services + outpatient programming).